 The best answer to this question depends on two things.
-What camera and lens you already have.
-What you most like to photograph.
+What camera and lens do you already have?
+What do you most like to photograph?

 Why Do You Want to Upgrade Your Camera or Lens?

 Ask yourself why you want to upgrade your camera or your lens.
 This is a critical question to ask yourself early in your decision-making process.
 Many photographers like to upgrade so they can show off they have the newest gear.
 Others believe upgrading a camera body or lens will empower them to take superior photographs.

 New technology is attractive to many people.
 Being able to have the latest available camera body often has advantages.
 But will you make the most of the upgrade, or do you just want it to boost your ego?

 Before I purchase a new camera body, I need to know if it has features that the body I currently use does not have.
 Or, at least that it has significant upgrades to its abilities.
 I also need to know that the improvements are ones that I will make use of.

 If a new camera is promoted as having more advanced video features and more megapixels on the sensor, this may sound attractive.
 But if you don’t take much video and mainly share your photos online, then these two upgrades are not going to mean much to you practically.

 When you are still only using your kit lens and want to start photographing birds or wildlife, a new lens can make a world of difference.
 With lenses, technology does not change so rapidly.
 The most likely reason you’ll think about buying a new lens is that the ones you use are not capable of taking the types of photos you want to.

 I was brought up to spend money carefully and make sure larger purchases were worthwhile.
 So I take upgrading my camera body or buying a new lens seriously.

 Does Your Current Camera Body Sufficiently Meet Your Needs?